-School of Visual Arts (SVA) presents “Between Two Thoughts,” a sculpture and video exhibition by current students and a recent alumnus featuring innovative approaches to the presentation of time-based works.
-Curated by Richard Brooks, assistant director of student galleries, the exhibition will be on view July 7 - August 11 at the Visual Arts Gallery, 601 West 26 Street, 15th floor, New York City.
+School of Visual Arts presents “Between Two Thoughts,” an exhibition by current students and recent alumni featuring innovative approaches to conceptual art.
+Curated by Richard Brooks, assistant director of SVA Galleries, the exhibition will be on view Thursday, July 10, through Wednesday, August 6, at the SVA Chelsea Gallery, 601 West 26th Street, 15th floor, New York City.

 Influenced by Sufism and Eastern philosophies, BFA Photography student Yasaman Alipour transforms everyday objects into mysterious, thought-provoking sculptures.
 For her sculpture All That Remained, the artist removed pages of a book and rolled them into tiny scrolls of text that spill out from the book’s middle.

 Anthony Donatelle’s (MFA 2014 Fine Arts) wall sculptures examine the viewer’s role in completing the artwork.
 Using commonplace materials such as painter’s tape, rubber bands and steel hardware, the artist creates deceptively simple abstract objects, offering open ended interpretations for viewers.

 In her video and color photographs, MFA Fine Arts student Sarah Johansen explores how the microcosmic world can allude to something larger.
 The imagery in her video From the Suburbs of Cassiopeia resembles a colossal galactic event, when in fact it is simply draining bathwater.
 Similarly, in the accompanying prints, what seem to be celestial bodies are actually microscopic images of the human body.